 You can find many articles written about my work in newspapers and magazines.
-In a 2014 article Publisher’s Weekly labeled me as one of the “Writers Who Rocked Self-Publishing” and reported how my books “exploded” on Amazon.
-Prior to that Publisher’s Weekly also did a full page interview of me: “The World has Completely Changed.”
+In a 2014 article, Publisher’s Weekly labeled me as one of the “Writers Who Rocked Self-Publishing” and reported how my books “exploded” on Amazon (their words, not mine).
+Prior to that, Publisher’s Weekly also did a full-page interview of me: “The World Has Completely Changed.”

 By the ripe old age of 8, he’d moved into making “future-predicting” computers.
 Engineered with a large box, electric motors mounted on the front, big tape wheels mounted on electric motors so they would spin and the tape would move, tons of little flashing computer lights, and a tape loop with computer sounds on it, his computer would allow his patrons a.k.a. parents to pay to ask “future-predicting” questions.
 After a certain amount of flashing lights, sound effects, and time had elapsed, he would drop an answer on a card down a metal chute, a castoff part from his sister’s Betty Crocker’s Kitchen.

 Thus are the humble but extraordinarily resourceful and creative beginnings of Kevin Bohacz, founder and President of CPrompt.
 Educated as a physicist, by age 21, he’d designed and applied for a patent on an electric car.
 His electric car system has yet to be replicated in efficiency and simplicity.
 Kevin continued with his unquenchable thirst for creating cutting-edge technology and inventions, utilizing advanced engineering and creating custom software and hardware solutions for clients.